Please note that Tapas no longer supports Internet Explorer.

 Cain turned his head, offering her a faint smile.
 “And you told me you believed me.”

-On the windowsill sat a small pot of lilies: white, speckled faintly with red at the edges of their petals.
+On the windowsill sat a small pot of white lilies, the edges of their petals faintly speckled with red.
 Cain poured a little water into the soil, being careful not to spill any.
-The flowers leaned toward the light, their perfume delicate yet heavy.
-Fragile things, too easily bruised.
-He traced a fingertip along one of the petals and murmured under his breath, “Still alive, for now.”
+He traced a fingertip along a petal and murmured under his breath, “Still alive, for now.”

 The Oak Tree: In the bible, the oak is a symbol of endurance, strength, and divine witness.
 Many covenants and revelations took place beneath oaks: Abraham built an altar by the oaks of Mamre (Genesis 13:18), and Deborah the prophetess was buried beneath one (Genesis 35:8).
-The oak also bears the weight of sorrow; in Isaiah 1:29-30, it becomes a symbol of shame and desolation.
+The oak also symbolises sorrow.
+In Isaiah 1:29-30, it becomes a symbol of shame and desolation.

 The Lily: Lilies are often used in Scripture to symbolise purity, grace, and the fleeting beauty in life.
-In Matthew 6:28-29, Christ speaks of the lilies of the field: effortless in their beauty, cared for by God without toil or worry.
-The lily embodies innocence untainted by sin, a reminder of what the world could be without corruption.
+In Matthew 6:28-29, Christ speaks of the lilies of the field as effortless in their beauty, and cared for by God without toil or worry.
+The lily embodies innocence untainted by sin.
+A reminder of what the world could be without corruption.

 sugarwater